How trauma can be overcome

 In any situation, sexual or not, where there is or there might be a threat to our well-being, it’s important to understand that we have no choice but to respond, and we have only three fundamental possible responses: flight, fight, or freeze.

 These self-protective responses come pretty quickly and automatically from very deep and primal parts of the brain.
 Nothing else matters but survival.
 The first impulse is usually flight, to try to get away.
-If that’s not possible (or we’ve learned from the past that it won’t work), then we go to fight.
-Finally—and only if neither of these will work—our systems go to freeze.
+If that’s not possible (or we’ve learned from the past that it won’t work), then we go to fight or to freeze.
 When we freeze, our nervous system is doing two things: it is “playing dead” in the hope that the danger will pass without paying more attention to us, and it is shutting down to some degree so that if the danger doesn’t pass, we won’t feel the pain or suffering that’s coming.

 This happens automatically.